Aircraft Cooling Turbines Market

 -

-In October 2023, CAV Systems launched the TKS 406 BIO fluid, a biodegradable and non-corrosive aircraft de-icing solution, marking a major step in aviation’s shift towards sustainable and eco-friendly practices.
+In October 2023, CAV Systems launched TKS 406 BIO fluid, a biodegradable and non-corrosive aircraft de-icing solution.
+This innovation marks a major step toward sustainable aviation, combining eco-friendly practices with high-performance de-icing operations.

 -